jaseknighter/krill/README.md

 ### mod matrix
 <img src="https://github.com/jaseknighter/krill/blob/main/images/2-1-0.png" width="500" />
-the mod matrix view is divided into four UI sections:
+the mod matrix allows any parameter to be used to modulate any other parameter. it is divided into four UI sections:

 1. menu name
 2. control parameters